-SkyCity fire: Firefighters cut through roof panels to attack hotspots
+SkyCity convention centre fire: Crane brought in to attack hotspots

+Firefighters are still dampening down hotspots and turning over debris at the NZ International Convention Centre in Auckland.

-Firefighters are cutting through roof panels of the Auckland's Sky City convention centre, to finally get on top of the remaining hotspots.
+They are cutting through the roof panels of Sky City's convention centre, to finally get on top of the remaining hotspots.

-There have been no new flare-ups overnight, but senior station officer Geoff Gardener said thermal imaging has shown the fire is still not out.
+There have been no new flare-ups overnight, but senior station officer Geoff Gardener said thermal imaging had shown the fire was still not out.

 They are using the technology to determine which areas to target and because of the roof's straw component, it has to be cut open.